Beginning Awareness Basic Education Studies302 S. Union

 Rhonda Rabbit: A rabbit who shares the experiences of living in a chemically dependent home.
 She represents a child who is sexually and physically abused.
 She is also a child of neglect, and she helps the children to understand they are not alone.
 Rhonda needs to reach out to someone she trusts for help.

-If you would like more information about BABES or would like a speaker about the program, please contact the Coordinator at 428.6616 or by e-mail at email@example.com.
+If you would like more information about BABES or would like a speaker about the program, please contact the Coordinator at 217.428.6616 or by e-mail at firstname.lastname@example.org.
+Please contact staff to arrange Volunteer Training.